neilpf2014/Fubar-ESP8266-IOT/README.md

 ### ESP8266 nodeMCU board pinouts

-Note bottom of image is USB connector side of board.
-Vin is connected directly to the 5v lines of the USB input.
-Don't apply over 3.3 to any of the GPIO pins
+Note: Bottom of image is USB connector side of board.  *Vin* is connected directly to the 5v lines of the USB input.
+Don't apply over 3.3v to any of the IO pins

 Link to [nodemcu/nodemcu-devkit-v1.0](https://github.com/nodemcu/nodemcu-devkit-v1.0)